phac-nml/biohansel/docs/source/user-docs/genotyping_schemes.rst

 - Tree branches are at least 2 SNPs long

-	- Longer the branch the better as there will be more SNP positions to choose from for defining that genotype.
+	- The longer the branch, the better, as there will be more SNP positions to choose from for defining that genotype.
     You can look at a SNP file generated previously to look at the SNPs from regions that don't feature any indels and are isolated by at least 15 (preferably 20) nucleotides on each side.